nextflow-io/nextflow/docs/sharing.md

 :::{tip}
 To access a private repository, specify the access credentials by using the `-user` command line option, then the program will ask you to enter the password interactively.
-Private repository access credentials can also be defined in the [SCM configuration file].
+Private repository access credentials can also be defined in the [SCM configuration file](#scm-configuration-file)(#s.
 :::

 ## Handling revisions